TheMicronauts/TORAIZ-AS-1-Help/README.md

      `y = (x * (128 / 165)) + 100`

-Some resolution loss is unavoidable: it’s halved when the value range is 0–254 or 0–255, and reduced by a factor of 1.3 for the Low-Pass Filter Cutoff.
+Some resolution loss is unavoidable: it’s halved when the value range is 0–254 and reduced by a factor of 1.3 for the Low-Pass Filter Cutoff.

 # Pioneer DJ-Dave Smith Instruments TORAIZ AS-1 MIDI Toolkit (version française)